CPEP Fellowship Programs

 Department of Laboratory Medicine

-Associate Director: Lori Bourassa
+Program Co-Director: Lori Bourassa

 Direct inquiries to Maureen Ni

 This program offers training in all aspects of clinical microbiology.
 Training is based at the UW Medical Center, a tertiary care facility, and 2 affiliated hospitals: Harborview Medical Center (the regional trauma center) and the Children’s Hospital and Regional Medical Center (a pediatric tertiary care facility).
 Fellows acquire experience in public health microbiology at the Washington State Public Health Lab and participate in hands-on training in pediatric and adult infectious disease and in hospital infection control.
 Laboratory management is learned in weekly meetings with the laboratory leadership team, including faculty directors and managers, as well as "on the job" during the second year acting directorship.
 A wide variety of research opportunities are available in diverse aspects of clinical microbiology, with the fellow’s schedule designed to accommodate his or her background and interests.
 If the applicant's doctoral degree was obtained from an institution outside of the United States or Canada, applicants must fulfill each of the following requirements in order to be considered: 1.
 Obtained their undergraduate or doctoral degrees in an English-speaking country, or have completed the Test of English as a Foreign Language (TOEFL) exam, and 2.
 Completed at least 1 year of postdoctoral training within the United States or Canada.
-The program reviews applications from January 1 to October 1 for a position that will begin in July of the following year.

 Vanderbilt University Medical Center